 The body as teacher . . . experience wisdom and creativity through the framework of your very own body.

-Dr. Gabriella F. Buttarazzi (Uma Shakti Devi) is a teacher, teacher trainer and educational researcher in integral yoga, meditation and other contemplative, embodied, creative and spiritual practices, having established wellbeing meditation spaces, accredited meditation university courses and staff and student integral yoga programmes in both China and the UK.
-She is the founder of The Art of Integral Being® and the creator and director of education of the accredited 500-hour teacher training programme in Integral Yoga Studies®.
+Dr. Gabriella F. Buttarazzi (Uma Shakti Devi) is a teacher, teacher trainer and educational researcher in integral yoga, meditation and other contemplative and spiritual practices, having established wellbeing meditation spaces, accredited meditation university courses and staff and student integral yoga programmes in both China and the UK.
+She is the founder of The Art of Integral Being® and the creator and director of education of the 500-hour Teacher Training Programme in Integral Yoga Studies®, accredited by Yoga Alliance Professionals (YAP).

-She holds a doctorate from the University of Nottingham on the integration of meditation into higher education pedagogy and curriculum, exploring direct first-person phenomenological experiences of meditation from philosophical, psychological and sociological perspectives.
+She holds doctorate from the University of Nottingham on the integration of meditation into higher education pedagogy and curriculum, exploring direct first-person phenomenological experiences of meditation from philosophical, psychological, sociological and neuroanthropological perspectives.
 Her experiences of having lived in six countries–UK, Italy, Mexico, Japan, Spain and China–and of having travelled and studied extensively across the world have shaped and sustained her personal daily practice, teaching and educational research.
-She has trained extensively in Asia and Europe in a number of traditions and paths, including Integral Yoga, Kundalini Yoga, Yin Yoga, Sound Healing, Trauma-informed Yoga, Taoist practices, Yoga Nidra, Tantra, Vipassana, Zen and Mindfulness meditation, and some elements of Traditional Chinese Medicine, Herbalism and Shamanism.
+She has trained extensively in Asia and Europe in a number of traditions and paths, including integral yoga, kundalini yoga, yin yoga, meditation, nada yoga and sound healing therapies, trauma-informed yoga, Taoist practices, yoga nidra, tantra, vipassana, zazen and mindfulness, and some elements of Traditional Chinese Medicine, herbalism and shamanism.
+She continually fuses these traditions and paths and their practices into the open, fluid, culturally responsive and creative system of integral yoga.

 ‘Compared to what we ought to be, we are half awake.’ ~ William James

-She is a member of the Association for Contemplative Mind in Higher Education (ACMHE), and a Senior Fellow of the Higher Education Academy (SFHEA) (now Advance HE), a member of the Philosophy of Education Society for Great Britain (PESfGB), a community partner of Yoga & Body Image Coalition (YBIC), a member of Plant-based Health Professionals UK, a registered teacher with the Independent Yoga Network (IYN), and a registered yoga teacher trainer with Yoga Alliance Professional (YAP).
+She is a member of the Association for Contemplative Mind in Higher Education (ACMHE), and a Senior Fellow of the Higher Education Academy (SFHEA) (now Advance HE) and examiner for teaching fellowship applications, a member of the Philosophy of Education Society for Great Britain (PESfGB), a community partner of Yoga & Body Image Coalition (YBIC), a member of Plant-based Health Professionals UK, a registered teacher with the Independent Yoga Network (IYN), and a registered senior yoga teacher and teacher trainer with Yoga Alliance Professional (YAP).
 Her academic teaching and research profile is accessible through ORCID.
-She has published in British Journal of Educational Studies (BJES), British Educational Research Association (BERA), Time and Mind, and is currently writing her first academic book on the curriculum and pedagogy of Integral Being.
-She also works in educational development in the Centre for Excellence in Learning and Teaching (CELT) at the University of East London and now lives in North London.
+She has published in academic journals including British Journal of Educational Studies (BJES) and British Educational Research Association (BERA), and is currently writing her first academic book on the curriculum and pedagogy of Integral Being.